Fly Fishing For Largemouth Bass: How To Start

 Fly Fishing Gear

-When it comes to freshwater fly fishing gear, there is absolutely no need to be intimidated by price or terminology.
+When it comes to freshwater fly fishing gear for bass, don’t be intimidated by price or terminology.
 You can find a fly rod and reel outfit for a lot less than you might think.
-In fact, there are freshwater outfits that start around $150.
-These outfits often include a rod, reel, floating fly line, leader, backing, and a rod/reel carry case — everything you need with the exception of a few flies.
+In fact, there are starter freshwater outfits that can be purchased for around $150 or you can check online resources like Facebook Marketplace for deals.
+These outfits make it simple and usually include everything you need — rod, reel, floating fly line, tapered leader, fly line backing, and a rod/reel carry case — the only exception being a few flies.

-As with any other hobby, it only makes sense to start out with an inexpensive set up.
-Once you get hooked on fly fishing for largemouth bass, and have the confidence that you’ll stick with it, you can always upgrade.
+As with any other hobby, it only makes sense to get an inexpensive set up at first.
+Once you get hooked on fly fishing for largemouth bass, and have the confidence that you’ll stick with it, you can always upgrade your gear.

-You will probably come across fly rods and reels of different weights, but you can start out with a 7-weight fly rod that is 9-feet long.
+You’ll come across tons of fly rods and reels of different weights, but I’d recommend going with a versatile 5-weight or 6-weight fly rod that’s 9-feet long.
 This type of rod set up generally comes in four pieces.
-All you have to do is fit the reel into the seat, put the rod pieces together, and tie on your fly.
+All you have to do is put the rod pieces together, fit the reel into the seat, string your fly line and leader (12 lb tippet) through the guides, then tie on your fly.

 Flies That Work